cucumber/docs/content/docs/cucumber/api.md

 #### Pending

-When a step definition's method or function invokes the `pending` method, the step is marked as pending (yellow, as with `undefined` ones), indicating that you have work to do.
+When a step definition's {{% stepdef-body %}} invokes the `pending` {{% stepdef-body %}}, the step is marked as pending (yellow, as with `undefined` ones), indicating that you have work to do.

 #### Failed Steps

-When a step definition's method or function is executed and raises an error, the step is marked as failed (red).
+When a step definition's {{% stepdef-body %}} is executed and raises an error, the step is marked as failed (red).
 What you return from a step definition has no significance whatsoever.

 Returning {{% text "ruby" %}}`nil`{{% /text %}}{{% text "java,kotlin,scala" %}}`null`{{% /text %}}{{% text "javascript" %}}`null`{{% /text %}} or `false` will **not** cause a step definition to fail.

 #### Skipped

 Steps that follow `undefined`, `pending`, or `failed` steps are never executed, even if there is a matching step definition.
 These steps are marked as skipped (cyan).

 #### Ambiguous